 Someone in the United States has a stroke every 40 seconds; getting help and getting it fast is essential to survival and recovery.
 For this reason, the state of Missouri created the Time Critical Diagnosis system to help first responders quickly identify those hospitals best equipped to treat stroke patients.

 Lake Regional Health System is designated as a Level II Stroke Center by the Missouri Department of Health & Senior Services.
-This certification means the state has verified that Lake Regional is able to provide the highest level of expert care to patients who have experienced stroke or a transient ischemic attack (TIA).
+This certification means the state has verified that Lake Regional is able to provide a high level of expert care to patients who have experienced stroke or a transient ischemic attack (TIA).

 Nationally Recognized Stroke Care